 Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment.
-Up-to congestion transactions and Day-ahead Pseudo-Tie Transactions are not modeled in the commitment, but are handled in the day-ahead dispatch.
+Up-to congestion transactions are not modeled in the commitment, but are handled in the day-ahead dispatch.

 The day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads)